How Does Alcohol Affect Your Period?

 It is common knowledge that a female’s blood alcohol level will always be higher than a man’s, even if they have consumed the same amount of alcohol.
 This process occurs because women tend to have a smaller build than men, and a higher proportion of body fat.
 Furthermore, this fact, however, hasn’t always been known.
 Before the 1990s, various alcohol research knowingly excluded women due to the unpredictability of their menstrual cycle.

 In the book, Woman of Substances, the author Jenny Valentish, discovered a connection between a woman’s menstrual cycles and alcohol habits.
-This research can act as a segway to helping more women get the help they need for their alcohol use.
+This research can act as a segue to helping more women get the help they need for their alcohol use.
 During her research, the author discovered that hormones affect the way a woman’s body craves and absorbs alcohol.

 Furthermore, research has suggested that when females experience PMS, they may discover themselves drinking more alcohol during this period.
 Essentially, the woman is attempting to cope with their mood swings, irritability, and more by drinking.